 United States Department of Health and Human Services Office of Inspector General (OIG)

 The OIG has issued guidance to providers on how to avoid health care fraud and abuse.
-Click here to view the recommended guidance to providers on how to avoid health care fraud and abuse.

 The Molina Healthcare Anti-Fraud Program is responsible for maintaining a comprehensive process for investigating and auditing questionable activities of possible detriment to the health plan.
 The Anti-Fraud Program is responsible for the detection, prevention, investigation, and reporting of potential fraud, waste and abuse cases.
 Anti-Fraud Program initiatives are in accordance with federal and state statutes and regulations.
 In keeping with the law, the program is also required to report potential fraud, waste and abuse to appropriate regulatory and/or law enforcement agencies.